Tide-predicting machine: Ferrel machine, US Tide Predicting Machine No. 1

-In 1881–2, another tide predicting machine, operating quite differently, was designed by William Ferrel and built in Washington under Ferrel's direction by E. G. Fischer (who later designed the successor machine described below, which was in operation at the US Coast and Geodetic Survey from 1912 until the 1960s).
+In 1881–82, another tide predicting machine, operating quite differently, was designed by William Ferrel and built in Washington under Ferrel's direction by E. G. Fischer (who later designed the successor machine described below, which was in operation at the US Coast and Geodetic Survey from 1912 until the 1960s).
 Ferrel's machine delivered predictions by telling the times and heights of successive high and low waters, shown by pointer-readings on dials and scales.
 These were read by an operator who copied the readings on to forms, to be sent to the printer of the US tide-tables.

 These machines had to be set with local tidal constants special to the place for which predictions were to be made.
 Such numbers express the local tidal response to individual components of the global tide-generating potential, at different frequencies.
 This local response, shown in the timing and the height of tidal contributions at different frequencies, is a result of local and regional features of the coasts and sea-bed.
 The tidal constants are usually evaluated from local histories of tide-gauge observations, by harmonic analysis based on the principal tide-generating frequencies as shown by the global theory of tides and the underlying lunar theory.

 Development and improvement based on the experience of these early machines continued through the first half of the 20th century.

 US Tide Predicting Machine No. 2

-US Tide Predicting Machine No. 2 ("Old Brass Brains") was designed in the 1890s, completed and brought into service in 1912, used for several decades including during the second World War, and retired in the 1960s.
+US Tide Predicting Machine No. 2 ("Old Brass Brains") was designed in the 1890s by Rollin Harris, built in the United States Coast and Geodetic Survey, completed and brought into service in 1912, used for several decades including during the second World War, and retired in 1965.

 20th century

-Tide-predicting machines were built in Germany during World War I, and again in the period 1935-8.
+Tide-predicting machines were built in Germany during World War I, and again in the period 1935-1938.

+Brass machines based on Thomson's original tide machine are credited for the accurate tide predictions in the build-up to the 1944 "D-Day" Normandy landings of World War II.

 Three of the last to be built were: